rwaldron/Sublime-JSLint/README.md

 	- Those settings are configurable on "sublime-jslint (Linux).sublime-settings", "sublime-jslint (OSX).sublime-settings", and "sublime-jslint (Windows).sublime-settings".

-	- Update the "node_path" and "notification_command" on your system to the right paths.
+	- Update the "node_path" and "notification_command" on your system to the right paths:

 	{
 		"node_path": "/usr/local/bin/node",